 Zidovudine comes with a patient information sheet.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Keep taking zidovudine for the full time of treatment, even if you begin to feel better.
+Keep using zidovudine for the full time of treatment, even if you begin to feel better.
 It is also important to take zidovudine together with other medicines for HIV.
 Be sure to take all of the medicines your doctor ordered, and to take them at the right times.
 Only take medicine that your doctor has prescribed specifically for you.
 Do not share your medicine with other people.

 For patients using zidovudine oral solution or syrup: